Previous Page

 And from there, Bob installs linux as per his needs:

 Here Bob decides that he wants to encrypt his whole harddrive too.
-That way, if someone were to steal his computer, without knowing his password, they would have no way to access Bob's local data.
+That way, if someone were to steal his computer, without knowing his password, they would have no way to access Bob's local data. (but be warned that for sensitive use, one shouldn't need to encrypt the system drive at all (more details).

 Here Bob can select his window manager.
 Gnome is the default option, but he chooses Cinnamon to keep the feel similar to how it was on windows.